-Brookfields received Sport Premium funding from the government (£8,380) to help support “additional and sustainable improvements to the provision of PE and sport, for the benefit of primary-aged pupils, in the 2016 to 2017 academic year, to encourage the development of healthy, active lifestyles.”
+Brookfields received Sport Premium funding from the government.
+In 2016/17 it was £8,380 and for 2017/18 it is £16,810.
+The aim if this is to help support “additional and sustainable improvements to the provision of PE and sport, for the benefit of primary-aged pupils, academic year, to encourage the development of healthy, active lifestyles.”

 The fund must be spent on achieving the aim of improving the provision of PE and help to encourage healthy active lifestyles in and out of school.

 Brookfields has used the governments sport premium funding to widen the range of activities that have been offered to primary students this year.
 All primary students have had the opportunity to participate in tennis lessons at Bradfield College delivered by professional tennis coaches.
 Some primary students have enjoyed sailing lessons provided by professional sailing coaches at Berkshire Sailing.

 It has been great to see so many pupils from the primary school participating in so many competitions and events this year.
 They have attended the school games and participated in the change for life festival.
 We also went to a river regatta day at Bisham Abbey where some pupils represented Brookfields in Kurling where they competed against other schools.
 Brookfields primary students also attended the Panathlon where they competed against other schools in Athletic events, Kurling, table cricket and target throwing.